AnvayB/FiduciaryChat/README.md

 ![Profile5](/images/profile5.png)

+## Account Settings
-6. The user can adjust further account settings by clicking on the Settings gear icon and selecting “My Account”
+6. The user can adjust further account settings by clicking on the Settings gear icon and selecting “My Account”.
-   * This allows them to edit this Account details, change their password, hide their profile from the directory (if needed), and delete their account
+   * This allows them to edit this Account details, change their password, hide their profile from the directory (if needed), and delete their account.

 <div style="display: flex;">
    <img src="./images/account1.png" style="width: 49%;" alt="Account1">